HumphreyLu6/CMPUT-412-C3/README.md

     - Set initial pose when the robot is off ramp instead of the start point of the game to help localization and precision.
     - The docking process is based on waypoints.
 We test the waypoints one by one to ensure the the robot will dock on point.
     - The robot will skip the rest of waypoints if all task at location 4 have been completed.

+- Project management:

+    - The code file for work4 is seperate from the main code for further improvement on the coding style.
+    - Heavliy used simple task functions like rotation and signal (led and sound) have been seperated from the original file to increase simplicity and reusability.
+    - Based on the experience we collected from demo4 and demo5, we carefully develop the map using view_nevigation package.
+    - To improve the runtime performance, we choose to not launch rviz, this can be enabled through commenting out lines in launch file.

 ## ***Sources***
 - https://github.com/jackykc/comp5